anaconda/ae5-vscode/README.md

 ### Archive install

 1. Upload the archive into the project.
-2. Launch a terminal within the session.
-3. Make sure that the directory `/tools/vscode` exists, and is empty:
+2. Make sure that the directory `/tools/vscode` exists, and is empty:
    ```
    mkdir -p /tools/vscode && rm -rf /tools/vscode/*
    ```
-4. Unpack the archive into position:
+3. Unpack the archive into position:
    ```
    tar xfz -C /tools/vscode ae5-vscode.tar.gz
    ```
    substituting, if necessary, the correct name of the archive file.
-5. Complete the post-installation steps below.

 ## Step 4.
 Perform post installation steps